 - a) IEEE 802 defines a family of standards.
 All standards shall be in conformance with the IEEE 802.1 Architecture, Management and Inter-working documents as follows: 802-Overview and Architecture, 802.1D, 802.1Q and parts of 802.1f.
-If any variances in conformance emerge, they shall be thoroughly disclosed and reviewed with 802.Conformance with 802.1D, 802.1Q, 802.1f - b) Each standard in the IEEE 802 family of standards shall include a definition of managed objects that are compatible with systems management standards. - a) The standard will conform to the above architectures, and specifically 802.1Qxx bridge framework for forwarding and receiving compatibility at the ISS.
-This guarantees that 802.1Qxx bridges can be added to a network of bridge and an end stations that implements this standard to increment the network functionality. - b) Such a definition will be included.
+If any variances in conformance emerge, they shall be thoroughly disclosed and reviewed with 802.Conformance with 802.1D, 802.1Q, 802.1f - b) Each standard in the IEEE 802 family of standards shall include a definition of managed objects that are compatible with systems management standards. - a) The standard will conform to the above architectures, and specifically 802.1Q bridge framework for forwarding and receiving compatibility at the ISS.
+This guarantees that 802.1Q bridges can be added to a network of bridge and an end stations that implements this standard to increment the network functionality. (??
+Feedback to refer to other existing Q implementations i.e. does not break existing Q) - b) Such a definition will be included.